la2050/archive/_projects/2015/fruit-change.md

 'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': >-
   At this time, there are no plans to partner with outside organizations, but as research continues this may change.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Fruit Change is a barter system and can become operational on a small scale like the Hillside Produce Cooperative for zero dollars.
-With every extra bit of money we only expand our options for growth.
-With a $100,000 I believe we can accomplish the goals laid out in this grant application.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Projected budget for 1 year:

-   Website and app development: $25,000

-   Storefront rental: $25,000

-   Refrigerated storage: $10,000

-   Marketing, logo, brand identification: $10,000

-   Data collection and organization: $10,000

-   Fruit picking equipment: $1000

-   Fuel for delivery: $5200 (mileage reimbursement for members)

-   Cottage Food Operation Permit B: $1000 (will cover 4 different kitchens)

-   Crafted Booth: $1500 (10x10 pop up)

-   Farmers Market Non-Agricultural Food Purveyor: $500 (fee to attend 10+ markets a year)

-   Farmers Market Backyard Grower Certified Producer: $525 (fee to attend 10+ markets a year)

-   Community Food Producer and Gleaner Permit: $129

-   Food Vehicle Independent delivery permit: $110

-   Food Market Wholesale Permit: $856

-   Incidentals: $9,180

-   Total: $100,000
 How do you plan to scale the success of your proposal?: >- San Pedro is a vibrant, multi cultural, socioeconomically diverse, historic community.
 It’s an amazing place where industry operates at a world class